 First, it’s important to understand that approximately the eastern two-thirds of the state is characterized by high, flat prairie lands.
 Montana’s western third is home to the big mountain ranges, including the northern Rocky Mountains, the Bitterroot Range, the Beartooth Range, and the Cabinet Mountains.

 Granite Peak stands among many other high points in the western part of the state.
 But, when compared with the lower eastern prairies, it truly stands out.

 No, you cannot drive to Granite Peak.
 In fact, the peak’s rugged nature makes it inaccessible for all but the most serious and experienced of mountaineers.
 There are several routes to the top: one can approach via the east face, the south face, the north face, or the southeast face.
 But, no matter what route you choose to reach the highest point in Montana, plan for a strenuous climb.
 And, if you’re a novice mountaineer, do not attempt Granite Peak without the help of a more experienced climber, preferably someone who has been to the top before.

 What Is There to See Near Granite Peak?

 Scaling Granite Peak offers uncompromising 360-degree views of the surrounding mountains.
 But, more than that, the hike up may take you past alpine lakes, through thick, tall forests, or even across snow-packed tundra.

-You’re likely to see rabbits, mule deer, elk, and even bear or mountain goats.
-However, if you’re not quite outdoorsy enough to attempt this difficult peak, you can always view it from lower elevations.
+You’re likely to see rabbits, mule deer, elk, and even bears or mountain goats.
+However, if you’re not experienced enough at climbing to attempt this difficult peak, you can always view it from lower elevations.
 The surrounding area offers plenty of camping opportunities, and nearby towns offer all the basic amenities.